Global

 Speakers:

-• Patricia Maier – Deputy Team Leader Women & Lingerie, Apparel Fit Solutions, Hohenstein
+• Patricia Maier – Deputy Team Lead Women & Lingerie, Apparel Fit Solutions, Hohenstein

 • Viktoria Idt – Expert Pattern, Apparel Fit Solutions, Hohenstein